sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 Handlers can specify a mutator to execute and transform observability event data before any handlers are applied.
 When the Sensu backend processes an event, it checks the handler for the presence of a mutator and executes that mutator before executing the handler.

-Mutators produce an exit status code to indicate state.
-A code of `0` indicates OK status.
-If the mutator executes successfully (returns an exit status code of `0`), the modified event data return to the handler and the handler is executed.

-Exit codes other than `0` indicate failure.
-If the mutator fails to execute (returns a non-zero exit status code or fails to complete within its configured timeout), an error is logged and the handler will not execute.

 Mutators accept input/data via `STDIN` and can parse JSON event data.
 They output JSON data (modified event data) to `STDOUT` or `STDERR`.

+There are two types of mutators: [pipe][21] and [JavaScript][18].

-## Mutator examples
+## Pipe mutator examples

-This example shows a mutator resource definition with the minimum required attributes:
+This example shows a pipe mutator resource definition with the minimum required attributes:

 {{< language-toggle >}}